-The virtual machines in a vApp can connect to vApp networks (isolated or routed) and organization virtual data center networks (direct or fenced).
+The virtual machines in a vApp can connect to vApp networks (isolated or routed) and to organization virtual data center networks.
 You can add networks of different types to a vApp to address multiple networking scenarios.

-Virtual machines in the vApp can connect to the networks that are available in a vApp.
+Virtual machines in a vApp can connect to the networks that are available in the vApp.
 If you want to connect a virtual machine to a different network, you must first add it to the vApp.

-You can connect a vApp directly to an organization virtual data center network.
-If you have multiple vApps that contain identical virtual machines connected to the same organization virtual data center network and you want to start the vApps at the same time, you can fence the vApp.
-Fencing the vApp allows you to power on the virtual machines without conflict, by isolating their MAC and IP addresses.
+You can connect a vApp directly to an organization VDC network.
+If you have multiple vApps that contain identical virtual machines connected to the same organization VDC network that is backed by NSX Data Center for vSphere, and you want to start the vApps at the same time, you can fence the vApp.
+Fencing the vApp allows you to power on the virtual machines without a conflict, by isolating their MAC and IP addresses.